-With classes all over the city, this business is actually run by individual chefs, each who will teach you their favorite dish—from mastering macarons to perfecting pastas—in the comfort of their own restaurant kitchens.
+With classes all over the city, including such neighborhoods as the Haight-Ashbury, North Beach, and Mid-Market, this business is actually run by individual chefs, each who will teach you their favorite dish—from mastering macarons to perfecting pastas—in the comfort of their own restaurant kitchens.

 Souffles are Chef Joe’s speciality.
 And he’ll teach you how to make it pouf perfectly in the comfort of his own kitchen in Duboce Triangle, just north of the Castro.
 If you’re after something a bit more practical, Chef Joe also offers a Thanksgiving Rehearsal Dinner, a Holiday Dessert Shop, and beer-specific classes.
 Oh, and there’s of course some wine to go with your cooking.

 If you want to throw pottery but have no idea what you’re doing, Clay by the Bay’s Intro to Wheel class is your answer.
 At this Chinatown art school you’ll learn about the firing process, how to properly throw and glazing techniques.
 You’ll come out of the class having made a few items, and you can use the studio during open hours throughout your tenure.